 you've got to read this

-Is it five o’clock already?
-It’s been a good day.
+Five o’clock on Friday afternoon, it’s been a good day.
 Most of the items on your daily to-do list have been crossed out.
 However, you’re getting your usual late afternoon second (or third?) wind.
 Your brain is still clicking.
-You could still put in a few hours work.
+You could put in a few more hours of work.

 Then a thought rears up in your mind, or is it a little devil on the shoulder?
-Wouldn’t a beer or glass of wine taste good right now?
+Wouldn’t a glass of beer or wine taste good right about now?
 Yes, it would.
-It would be especially good with that salmon cheese spread in the refrigerator.
+It would be especially good with that pimento cheese in the refrigerator.
 What to do, what to do…

-The beauty of a home office is that the refrigerator is just steps away.
+The beauty of a home office, the refrigerator is just steps away.
 But now you’re torn: stop working (it is the weekend after all) or relax with your favorite refreshing brew while getting a bit more done.

 Thank you cards.
-You send thank-you cards, don’t you?
+You send thank you cards, don’t you?
 No, it’s not passé.
 Take a sip and shop online for handmade cards.
+Etsy’s a good place to start.

 Addresses.
 Save time later by hunting down the addresses you’ll need for those thank you cards.
 But don’t write the cards.
-No permanent writing is allowed right now.
+No no no. No permanent writing is allowed right now.

 Listen.
 Listen to podcasts.
 I like catching up on NPR shows I’ve missed, like Fresh Air or This American Life.
 What do you like?